 This course introduces the student to beginning knowledge of nursing practice.
 Health and Illness concepts included in this course across the lifespan are: Assessment, Health, Wellness and Illness, and Nutrition.
-Prerequisite: CHEM& 121 with a minimum grade of B and BIOL& 260 with a minimum grade of B and BIOL& 242 with a minimum grade of B and PSYC& 200 with a minimum grade of B; and either ENGL& 101 with a minimum grade of B or ENGL& 102 with a minimum grade of B; and either CMST& 101 with a minimum grade of C or CMST 110 with a minimum grade of C or CMST& 220 with a minimum grade of C; and TEAS Test and Admission to the Nursing Program.
+Prerequisite: NURS 171 with a minimum grade of C and NURS 115 with a minimum grade of C and NURS 181 with a minimum grade of C.

 This course introduces the student to beginning knowledge of nursing practice.
 Health and Illness concepts included in this course are: Sexuality, Reproduction, and Development.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 171 with a minimum grade of C and NURS 115 with a minimum grade of C and NURS 115 with a minimum grade of C and NURS 172 with a minimum grade of C and NURS 191 with a minimum grade of C and NURS 191 with a minimum grade of C and NURS 153 with a minimum grade of C.
+Prerequisite: NURS 115 with a minimum grade of C and NURS 181 with a minimum grade of C and NURS 191 with a minimum grade of C and NURS 153 with a minimum grade of C; and either NURS 101 with a minimum grade of C or both NURS 171 with a minimum grade of C and NURS 172 with a minimum grade of C.

-NURS 174 Health and Illness Concepts 2B (2) This course introduces the student to beginning knowledge of nursing practice.
+This course introduces the student to beginning knowledge of nursing practice.
 Health and illness concepts included in this course are: Stress and Coping, Comfort, Self, Grief and Loss, Mobility, and Sensory Perception.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 171 with a minimum grade of C and NURS 115 with a minimum grade of C and NURS 181 with a minimum grade of C and NURS 172 with a minimum grade of C and NURS 191 with a minimum grade of C and NURS 153 with a minimum grade of C.
+Prerequisite: NURS 173 with a minimum grade of C and NURS 116 with a minimum grade of C and NURS 154 with a minimum grade of C.

 This course introduces the student to intermediate knowledge of nursing practice.
 Health and Illness concepts included in this course are: Fluid and Electrolytes, Acid-Base Balance, Inflammation, Tissue Integrity, and Infection.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 173 with a minimum grade of C NURS 116 with a minimum grade of C NURS 154 with a minimum grade of C NURS 174 with a minimum grade of C NURS 192 with a minimum grade of C. with a minimum grade of C.
+Prerequisite: NURS 116 with a minimum grade of C and NURS 192 with a minimum grade of C and NURS 182 with a minimum grade of C and NURS 102 with a minimum grade of C or both NURS 173 with a minimum grade of C and NURS 174 with a minimum grade of C.